chistia007/Artificial-Intelligence-in-python/README.md

-# Artificial-Intelligence-in-python
-Offered by CSE department of BRAC University
+# Offered by CSE department of BRAC University